2 Meanings

 What tipping force disturbs the balance?

-Swift and sober, comes a voice, offering a bitter choice
+Swift and sober, comes a voice

-Take up a crime and serve the sentence, offer up a final penance
+Take up a crime and serve the sentence,

-Or dismantle colossus from deep inside, conspirators,
+Or dismantle colossus from deep inside,

-and those allied
+Conspirators, and those allied

-Gifts of bronze, iron, obsidian, from nave to chop,
+Gifts of bronze, iron, obsidian,

-Deep in the chests of those who cry, the songs of gods untrue
+Deep in the chests of those who cry

-To rip through homes and cleanse the town
+To rip through homes and cleanse the town,

 A new world rendered, an old world mourned

-It draws closer with every step, push off with both feet
+It draws closer with every step

-Fall into the chasm, which will consume all
+Fall into the chasm which will consume all

 March not to the drum, but off the beat

-Burst into the evening, cool air burns the lungs
+Burst into the evening - cool air burns the lungs

-Yet among the faces shrouded in horror, one truth prevails
+Yet among the faces shrouded in horror, one truth prevails:

-All who've ever come this far exclusively have failed
+All who’ve ever come this far exclusively have failed.

 Reach for the hand whose grasp is firm,

-Whose blistered palms can confirm,
+Whose blistered palms can confirm:

-A kinship in a spiteful place,
+A kinship in a spiteful place -

-with tender touch a warm embrace
+With tender touch, a warm embrace.

-Though nights turn long and cold, and the warmth of the day escapes
+Though nights turn long and cold,

-The long dark shadows growing old, form familiar shapes
+Those long, dark shadows growing old,

-2 Comments
+2 Meanings

 This is a comment about the last verse, as it is not only beautifully delivered by the singer but intertwines perfectly with the guitar melody (and I'm also talking about that haunting pinch harmonic with a colossal amount of reverb).